-Codependency Therapy and Counseling in Boulder and Longmont
+Codependency Therapy in Boulder, Broomfield, Longmont

 Codependency involves consistently sacrificing one’s own needs in order to meet the needs of others.
 Do you have an exaggerated sense of responsibility for the actions of others?
 Do you have a tendency to confuse love and pity?
 Are you attracted to people you feel you can rescue?
 Do you put in most of the effort and then feel hurt when people don’t recognize your efforts?
 Do you have an extreme need for approval and recognition?
 Do you feel guilty when you assert yourself?